-From the published human pro-hepcidin sequence (Krause, et al. Febs Lett.
+[0255] From the published human pro-hepcidin sequence (Krause, et al. Febs Lett.
 480, 147-150 (2000); Pigeon, et al., J. Biol.
 Chem.
 276, 7811-7819 (2001)), the peptide hepcidin-(74-81) was synthesized as C terminal amide using a standard FMOC protocol.
-As an alternative solution to avoid cysteine-disulfide-bridges the amino acid cysteine at position hepcidin-78 was replaced by the isosteric amino acid alpha aminobutyric acid (Abu).
+To avoid the problem with cystein-disulfide-bridges the amino acid cystein at position hepcidin-78 was replaced by the isosteric amino acid alpha aminobutyric acid (Abu).

-The immunization peptide was coupled to keyhole limpet hemocyanin using M-maleimidobenzoyl-N-hydroxysuccinimide ester, and mice were immunized with the peptide conjugate.
+[0256] The immunization peptide was coupled to keyhole limpet hemocyanin using M-maleimidobenzoyl-N-hydrox-ysuccinimide ester, and mice were immunized with the peptide conjugate.

-After producing monoclonal antibodies using standard protocol the titer of the antibodies were tested by ELISA.
+[0257] After producing monoclonal antibodies using standard protocol the titer of the antibodies were tested by ELISA.
 The antibodies mHK(5), mHK(8/1), mHK(8/2), MHK(8/3), and mHK(9), each directed against hepcidin-(74-Abu-81), were able to identify hepcidin in western blot, immunohistochemistry and elisa experiments.

-The peptide epitopes used for the generation of the antibodies displayed no homology to any hitherto reported protein except hepcidin as confirmed by the blast P2 search.
+[0258] The peptide epitopes used for the generation of the antibodies displayed no homology to any hitherto reported protein except hepcidin as confirmed by the blast P2 search.